Siemens-Healthineers/K2s/doc/K8s_BuildingAContainer.md

 ## k2s build internals

-Under the hood of k2s build is a powershell script ".\common\BuildImage.ps1" (and its batch-wrapper, both part of the k2s set up) automate the container build.
+Under the hood of k2s build is a PowerShell script ".\common\BuildImage.ps1" (and its batch-wrapper, both part of the K2s setup) automate the container build.
 A container image will be created in your local repository.

 In general the **BuildImage** support Linux (default) as well as Windows container.
 There are also two types of Dockerfile supported: